What are the different types of Drivetrains? AWD vs FWD vs RWD vs 4WD

 Front wheel drive

 FWD (Front Wheel Drive) is nowadays common in daily driven cars because of its stability and efficiency.
 It has less weight which means better fuel economy.
 The engine is mounted either sideways or longitudinally which puts weight on the front wheels, because of this there is better traction while driving.
 The transmission and differential are connected with one unit called a transaxle.
-Complex universal joints connect the wheels to the axle, allowing a smooth transmission of power while the wheels turn, causing the front wheels to be responsible for steering, wear on tires and suspension happens more quickly.
+Complex universal joints connect the wheels to the axle, allowing a smooth transmission of power while the wheels turn, causing the front wheels to be responsible for steering, wear on tyres and suspension happens more quickly.

 There is no driveshaft going from the front of the car to the back cause the powertrain is a single unit in the engine compartment, this increases interior space as there is no space occupied by the rear differential.